rohan-547/Jupyter-Projects/README.md

 After installing anaconda, run the following command in Terminal/CMD : Jupyter Notebook

+In some of the projects, I referred to Python Library & Google for some help.

 List of Projects :
   1. Diabetes Predictor
   2. GUI Calculator